 When does the AVP and Scamps programme run?

-AVP and Scamps runs doing the Easter and summer holidays.
+AVP Sports and Scamps runs during the Easter and Summer holidays.

 What if my child isn’t very sporty?